NovaNix/BoltEngine/README.md

 Bolt Engine is a simple 2D Videogame Engine built using Java, and utilizes LWJGL 3
 The engine seeks to reduce the code needed to do tasks such as Rendering, Collision Detection, Physics, Audio, and more
 ## Implemented Features
-	- Rendering
+	- Rendering (Recently switched to OpenGL)
 	- Collision Detection
 	- Raycasting
 	- Audio (Ambient only)
 	- Saving/Loading
-	- Input Detection
+	- Input Detection (Being redone)
 ## WIP Features
 	- Audio (Locational)
-	- Switching to LWJGL3 rendering and input
 	- Lighting
-	- Masking
 	- Physics
 	- Menus
 	- Animations